HL7/davinci-pdex-formulary/input/pagecontent/index.md

      <li>
       <a href="https://jira.hl7.org/browse/FHIR-33181">FHIR-33181</a>:
       <p>
-        Changed CoveragePlan profile from using a List resource to two InsurancePlan profiles; one defining the higher level <a href="StructureDefinition-usdf-PayerInsurancePlan.html">Payer Insurance Plan</a> and the other defining the <a href="StructureDefinition-usdf-InsuranceDrugPlan.html">Insurance Drug Plan</a> which includes a definition of drug tiers and their associated cost-sharing models that are associated with a formulary.
+        Changed CoveragePlan profile from using a List resource to two InsurancePlan profiles; one defining the higher level <a href="StructureDefinition-usdf-PayerInsurancePlan.html">Payer Insurance Plan</a> and the other defining the <a href="StructureDefinition-usdf-Formulary.html">Formulary</a> provides general information about a formulary and acts as an organizing construct to create a formulary list.
         This change also addresses:
         <ul>
           <li>